KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/2component/README.md

 Open the "trivia" project in your IDE.
 We recommend using Visual Studio Code.
 Open VS Code and navigate to your project directory.

 >[!TIP]
->If you are a terminal poweruser, you can navigate to your "trivia" project folder and open the current working directory in VS Code by running
+>If you are a terminal poweruser, you can navigate to your "trivia" project folder in your terminal and open the current working directory in VS Code by running
 >```sh
 >  code .
 >  ```